thindil/steamsky/bin/doc/CONTRIBUTING.md

 `bob tests [amount]`

 The `[amount]` is how many times the tests should be run.
 It is recommended to run them few times in a row to catch all problems.
-Tests will stops if there will be any problem.
+Tests will stop if there will be any difficulty.
 At this moment unit tests are available only on Linux.

 More information about GnatTest (how to create unit test, etc.) you can find [here](http://docs.adacore.com/live/wave/gnat_ugn/html/gnat_ugn/gnat_ugn/gnat_utility_programs.html#the-unit-test-generator-gnattest).